Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 ### Part 1: Proof of concept
 Use `b = pandas.read_csv('./data/noisy_signal.tab')` to load a noisy signal.
-The first part will be concerned with modeling this signal using polynomials.
+The first part will be concerned with modelling this signal using polynomials.

 #### Regression:
 Linear regression is usually a good first step.
 Start by implementing the function